vondele/Stockfish/README.md

 http://www.doiserbia.nb.rs/img/doi/0354-0243/2004/0354-02430402273V.pdf
 and discussions on Talkchess and the german CSS forum.

-It's still way beyond the functionality and speed offered by ChestUCI or Gustav.
+It's still far from the functionality and speed offered by ChestUCI or Gustav.
 Matefish is best used in a terminal or Windows command line.